idooo/stormvods/README.md

 npm i
 ```

-### Database
+#### Database

 Stormvods uses MongoDB as a database.
-For development you need to setup database locally
+For development you need to setup a database locally
 or use one of cloud-based solutions like [mlab](https://mlab.com/) -
 free tier there is more than enough for the development